fsuri/Basil_SOSP21_artifact/README.md

 The artifact contains, and allows to reproduce, experiments for all figures included in the paper.

-   This prototype implements (alongside several baselines) Basil, a replicated Byzantine Fault Tolerant key-value store offering interactive transactions and sharding.
+   This prototype implements Basil, a replicated Byzantine Fault Tolerant key-value store offering interactive transactions and sharding.
 The prototype uses cryptographically secure hash functions and signatures for all replicas, but does not sign client requests on any of the evaluated prototype systems, as we delegate this problem to the application layer.
 The Basil prototype can simulate Byzantine Clients failing via Stalling or Equivocation, and is robust to both.
 While the Basil prototype uses tolerates many obvious faults such as message corruptions, duplications, it does *not* exhaustively implement defences against arbitrary failures or data format corruptions, nor does it simulate all possible behaviors.
 For example, while the prototype implements fault tolerance (safety) to leader failures during recovery, it does not include code to simulate these, nor does it implement explicit exponential timeouts to enter new views that are necessary for theoretical liveness under partial synchrony.

-   Basils current code-base was modified beyond some of the results reported in the paper (both for workloads, and microbenchmarks) to include failure handling: While results should be largely consistent, they may differ slightly across the microbenchmarks (better performance in some cases).
+   Basils current code-base was modified beyond some of the results reported in the paper to include failure handling: While results remain consistent, they may differ slightly across the microbenchmarks (better performance in some cases).

+In addition to Basil, this artifact contains implementations for 3 baselines: 1) An extension of the original codebase for Tapir, a Crash Failure replicated and sharded key-value store, 2) TxHotstuff and 3) TxBFTSmart, two Byzantine Fault tolerant replicated and sharded key-value stores built atop 3rd party implementations of Consensus modules

 ### Concrete claims in the paper

 - **Main claim 1**: Basil comes within competitive throughput (within 4x on TPCC, 3x on Smallbank, and 2x on Retwis) compared to Tapir, a state of the art Crash Fault Tolerant database.

-- **Main claim 2**: Basil achieves both higher throughput and lower latency than both BFT baselines (TxHotstuff, TxBFTSmart).
+- **Main claim 2**: Basil achieves higher throughput and lower latency than both BFT baselines. (>5x over TxHotstuff on TPCC, 4x on Smallbank, and close to 5x on Retwis; close to 4x over TxBFTSmart on TPCC, 3x on Smallbank, and 4x on Retwis).

    All comparisons for claims 1 and 2 are made under gracious system execution, i.e. in the absence of failures for all systems.

 - **Main claim 3**: Basil maintains robust throughput for correct clients under simulated attack by Byzantine Clients.
+With 30% Byzantine clients, throughput experienced by correct clients drops by less than 25% in the worst-case.

 - **Supplementary**: All other microbenchmarks reported realistically represent Basil.